nuclio/nuclio/docs/devel/contributing.md

     NUCTL_EXTERNAL_IP_ADDRESSES=<external-ip> make test-k8s-nuctl
     ```

-Running end-to-end tests on kubernetes is currently done manually.
+Running more comprehensive end-to-end tests on kubernetes is currently done manually.
-End to end testing on Kubernetes is still done manually.

 When you're done, create a feature branch from the `development` branch; (Nuclio follows the GitFlow branching model):